 - “Good luck!”

 - “I’m rooting for you!”

 In addition, 加油! can also be used in the context of disappointment.
 For example, if someone fails a test, a parent or teacher might say, “你应该加油 / 你應該加油 (Nǐ yīnggāi jiāyóu).
-This can mean “You need to try harder” or “You need put in more effort”.
+This can mean “you need to try harder” or “you need to put in more effort.”

 Humility and honesty